vladavilov/playground/risk-analytics-agent/ai_docs/FinCalculations_part.md

 - `last_trade_price`: `float`
 - `bid_price`: `float`
 - `ask_price`: `float`
+- `duration`: `float` - The instrument's effective duration, provided as an input.
 - `ust_benchmark_curve`: `object` - U.S. Treasury yields, keyed by tenor.
-Used as the primary benchmark for instrument types 'TFI_CORPORATE', 'TFI_AGENCY', and for 'MUNI' where tax_status is 'TAXABLE'.
+Used as the primary benchmark for instrument types 'TFI_CORPORATE', 'TFI_AGENCY', and for 'MUNI' where `tax_status` is 'TAXABLE'.
 - `mmd_benchmark_curve`: `object` - MMD yields for munis, keyed by tenor.
-Used as the primary benchmark for 'MUNI' where tax_status is any value other than 'TAXABLE'.
+Used as the primary benchmark for 'MUNI' where `tax_status` is any value other than 'TAXABLE'.
 - `sector_credit_spread_curve`: `object` - A curve of credit spreads for various sectors/industries, used for more specific relative value in TFI.
 - `interest_rate_volatility_surface`: `object` - A matrix of implied volatilities for different tenors and strikes, used for options modeling.
 - `state_level_fiscal_indicators`: `object` - (for `instrument_type` = 'MUNI' only) Populated only for municipal securities.